ufo-github/ponyfoo/TAGS.md

 - **Blog Schema**
   - Domain fragmentation, allowing users to take control of sub-domains, referred to as slugs
   - 'Dormant' mode: allows quick setup of the environment when the site is not configured
   - Personalization.
-Now each blog has its own set of related metadata and social links.
+Now each blog has its own set of related metadata and social links
+  - OpenSearch.xml now fragmented by sub-domains

 - Registration and Login Providers
   - Added LinkedIn